ragul-kachiappan/personal-page/src/content/posts/drf_exception_handler_gotcha.md

 categories = ["Python", "Django"]
 +++

+## Introduction

-One of the key components of http request-response is request data validation.
-Modern HTTP requests would typically send a JSON payload that needs to be sanitized, validated before we go about doing further business logic and database operations.
+One of the key components of HTTP request-response is request data validation.
+Modern HTTP requests typically send a JSON payload that needs to be sanitized and validated before proceeding with business logic and database operations.

-Typically the client side will implement basic form validations when it uses something like [formik](https://formik.org/docs/guides/validation).
-But backend should always cover all validations as a security precaution.
-This [article](https://eaton-works.com/2024/12/19/mcdelivery-india-hack/) on hacking Mcdonald's India Service APIs showcased some interesting vulnerabilities that can be exploited with broken backend validations and authorizations.
+While client-side applications may implement basic form validations using libraries like [Formik](https://formik.org/docs/guides/validation), backend validation remains essential as a security precaution.
+This [article](https://eaton-works.com/2024/12/19/mcdelivery-india-hack/) on hacking McDonald's India Service APIs showcases interesting vulnerabilities that can be exploited when backend validations and authorizations are improperly implemented.

-Django REST Framework provides opinionated ways to build modern Web APIs on top of robust Django architecture.
-Django's batteries included approach along with DRF's modern REST API conveniences allows developers to perform rapid development of Backend APIs.
+Django REST Framework (DRF) provides opinionated ways to build modern Web APIs on top of Django's robust architecture.
+Django's "batteries included" approach, combined with DRF's REST API conveniences, allows developers to rapidly develop backend APIs.

+## Serializers in Django REST Framework

 One of the core components of DRF is the concept of serializers.
-My understanding is serializers allows easy mapping of data between request/response payload and database.
-We can also take care of any necessary validations and transformations in serializers which allows for clean separations of steps in request/response handling.
-There are criticisms against serializers on performance and modern type hint based approach from FastAPI.
-But it's still reliable and straightforward to implement.
+Serializers facilitate easy mapping of data between request/response payloads and database models.
+They also handle necessary validations and transformations, allowing for clean separation of concerns in request/response handling.
+While there are criticisms regarding serializers' performance compared to modern type hint-based approaches like FastAPI, they remain reliable and straightforward to implement.

-Let's a consider a common example of defining Signup API.
-Client side will collect some required details from a form and send it via a POST request.
+Let's consider a common example: defining a Signup API.
+The client collects required details from a form and sends them via a POST request:

 ```python
 class SignupView(views.APIView):
     permission_classes = [permissions.AllowAny]